yeswici/FuzzyAI/README.md

-# FZAI Fuzzer
+# FuzzyAI Fuzzer
 <div style="text-align: center;">
 <img src="resources/logo.png" alt="Project Logo" width="200" style="vertical-align:middle; margin-right:10px;" />
 </div>
 <br><br>

-The FZAI Fuzzer is a powerful tool for automated LLM fuzzing.
+The FuzzyAI Fuzzer is a powerful tool for automated LLM fuzzing.
 It is designed to help developers and security researchers identify and mitigate potential security vulnerabilities in their LLM APIs.

 ![FZAI](resources/fuzz.gif)

 ## Features

-- **Fuzzing Techniques**: The FZAI Fuzzer supports various fuzzing techniques, including mutation-based fuzzing, generation-based fuzzing, and intelligent fuzzing.
+- **Fuzzing Techniques**: The FuzzyAI Fuzzer supports various fuzzing techniques, including mutation-based fuzzing, generation-based fuzzing, and intelligent fuzzing.
 - **Input Generation**: It provides built-in input generation capabilities to generate valid and invalid inputs for testing.
-- **Integration**: The FZAI Fuzzer can be easily integrated into existing development and testing workflows.
+- **Integration**: The FuzzyAI Fuzzer can be easily integrated into existing development and testing workflows.
 - **Extensibility**: It provides an extensible architecture, allowing users to customize and extend the fuzzer's functionality.

 ## Attacks we already implemented